Things to consider when making a planning application

 Major applications - planning performance agreements (PPA)

 If a proposal is large and complex we operate a Development Team approach where a meeting can be arranged so that all of the relevant officers can be present.
-Planning Performance Agreements (PPA) are seen by the Government as a means of speeding up the delivery of large scale applications, and applicants submitting major planning applications within Eden will be expected to enter into a Planning Performance Agreement with the Council.
+Planning Performance Agreements (PPA) are seen by the Government as a means of speeding up the delivery of large scale applications, and applicants submitting major planning applications within Eden will be expected to enter into a Planning Performance Agreement with us.
 More details can be found in our PPA Charter and a template is also available below: